MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/offline-use-services.md

 ---
-title: "Offline use of the Dynamics 365 services (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Offline use of the Dynamics 365 for Customer Engagement services (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
-description: "Learn about how various Dynamics 365 services can be used offline.
+description: "Learn about how various Dynamics 365 for Customer Engagement services can be used offline.
 There are several messages that are supported offline.
 You can also determine whether a IOrganizationService message works offline by checking the SdkMessage.Availability attribute for the desired message" ms.custom: "" ms.date: 12/15/2017 ms.reviewer: ""